ptsteadman/making-the-pulling-down-gesture-to-indicate-fucking-someone/index.md

 The only time he left was to go to the underground street by Taipei main station to buy an external hard drive.

+The group on a short hiking trip in the hills north of Taipei, somewhere near Hero's house.
+They were inside a cloud: sections of the hiking trail appeared before them one by one, sometimes interrupted by small pavilions where they would rest.
+At the pavilions there was burning incense and basins of sulphur water, which made Brent's face feel soft and clean, promising a future of new, better skin.

+The tall blonde girl with the acne couldn't believe that Brent was a virgin.

+"Why would I lie about that?" said Brent.

+"Aw!
+Brent!" said the tall girl, scrambling up over a tuft of wet reeds, stone and root, following the student ahead of her.

 ---